sarazong/dsp/lessons/statistics/2-4-cohens_d.md

 totalwgt_cd = cohen_d(firsts.totalwgt_lb, others.totalwgt_lb)
 print("Cohen's d for birth weight is {0:.3f}".format(totalwgt_cd))
 ```
 **Cohen's d for birth weight is -0.089**.
-It indicates that on average, the birth weight tends to be lower for the first child comparing to the other child(ren).
+It indicates that the birth weight tends to be lower for the first child comparing to the other child(ren) on average, although the difference doesn't seem to be statistically significant since it's only 8.9% of the standard deviation.
 **Cohen's d for pregnancy length is 0.029**.
-The first child seems to have longer pregancy length comparing to the other child(ren).
+The first child seems to have longer pregancy length comparing to the other child(ren), but again the difference doesn't seem to be statistically significant.